oliverbenns/spotification/README.md

 ## Getting Started

 - Register a new app through [Spotify's developer dashboard](https://developer.spotify.com/dashboard/applications).
+- Add the redirect URI `http://localhost:3000/callback` in the app settings.
 - `cp .env.example .env` and fill in your app id and secret.
 - Ensure Go 1.13 is installed.
 - Run `go run main.go path/to/music`